SAP/abap-file-formats/docs/specification.md

 ```
 with the mandatory elements object_name, object_type and file_extension.
 Namespaces are converted into brackets, for instance `/NMSPC/CL_OBJECT` becomes `(nmspc)cl_object`.
+For every objects there is a file `<object_name>.<object_type>.json`, referred to as metadata file with content such as description text, original language and other (non-redundant) metadata.

 ### Object Name and Type
 The object name (R3TR) and object type are derived from the object itself, as stored in the ABAP object directory (aka TADIR).